Worship in Hinduism: Tilaka

 The tilaka, tilak or tika is a mark worn on the forehead and in some cases to the upper part of the head.
 Tilaka may be worn on a daily basis or for special religious occasions only, depending on different customs.
 The tilaka symbolizes the third eye, or mind's eye, associated with many Hindu gods, and the idea of meditation and spiritual enlightenment.
 In the past, tilakas were usually worn by gods, priests, ascetics, or worshippers, but is now a common practice for most Hindus.
 It can express which Hindu tradition one follows.
 It may be made with sandalwood paste, ashes (vibhuti), kumkum, sindoor, clay, or other substances.

 Tree worship

 There are many sacred trees in Hinduism, Peepal, Banyan, Neem, Aamla, Bael.
 Leaves and fruits of Bael tree are used in worshiping Lord Shiva.
-The trunks of the neem trees will be wrapped in decorative red cloth that has been offered to a goddess and a brass human mask will be added to the tree.
+The trunks of the neem trees are wrapped in decorative red cloth that has been offered to a goddess, and a brass human mask is added to the tree.
 Decorative paint is applied to the face, while garlands of marigolds and jasmine flowers are strung around the tree.
 People worship the neem tree as Shitala for good health and protection from dangerous sicknesses.
 Tree worshippers tend to gravitate towards one tree in particular that they feel a connection with as an intimate individual.